aganesh0988/Dockerfiles-deep-dive/README.md

 ### Your mission

-The only file you will need to edit in each phase is the __Dockerfile__.
+The primary file you will need to edit in each phase is the `Dockerfile`.
+In some phases, you'll also want to create a `.dockerignore` file.
 Additional edits are purely at your discretion.

 ## Before you begin